 Here is an overview of the default child support laws in the State of California.
 Every state has different support laws, and the following overview is specific to the laws of California.
 Parties can agree to whatever child support amount and calculation they would like – but in the event parties cannot agree otherwise, below is the default child support … [Read more...] about How is Child Support Calculated in California?

 The good news is that a Collaborative Divorce allows you to be creative in determining what financial arrangements would work for your family, including child support and spousal support.
-But if you are interested in learning about the default child support and spousal support laws in the State of California, this article will give you an … [Read more...] about How is Child Support and Spousal Support Determined in California?
+But if you are interested in learning about the default child support and spousal support laws in the State of California, this article will give you an overview.
+Child … [Read more...] about How is Child Support and Spousal Support Determined in California?

 According to an article in the New York Times from January 4, 2020, many lawyers see in increase in divorce filings in January after the holidays.
 Filing for divorce in a new year may be one of those New Year’s resolutions.
 “That will be the last time I suffer through another New Year’s Eve with [fill in the blank]!”
-According to the article, people “tend to face the … [Read more...] about Is January the Most Common Month for Couples to Split Up?
+According to the article, people “tend to face the holidays with … [Read more...] about Is January the Most Common Month for Couples to Split Up?

 Marriage Story is an Academy Award nominated movie produced by Netflix about the marriage and divorce of a young couple.
 Scarlett Johansson plays Nicole and Adam Driver plays Charlie, the parents of Henry, who are navigating the difficult waters of the end of their marriage.
 The movie is a remarkable and compassionate representation of a couple who still has love for each other but … [Read more...] about Avoid the divorce in “Marriage Story” with a Collaborative Divorce